muratk5n/thirdwave/en/README.md

 ---

-"Air Products has said will it develop a 10 metric ton per day liquid hydrogen plant in Casa Grande, Arizona"
+H2 View: "Air Products has said will it develop a 10 metric ton per day liquid hydrogen plant in Casa Grande, Arizona"

 ---

-"Elogen selects French town [Vendôme] for its electrolyser manufacturing gigafactory"
+H2 View: "Elogen selects French town [Vendôme] for its electrolyser manufacturing gigafactory"

 ---